 |SERIES I||SERIES II|

-Placebo is a journey through darkness, a travelogue of Vernaschi’s immersion into a sensual and, at times almost violent search for the remedy to dispel a wordless psychological upheaval.
+54th VENICE BIENNALE · Placebo is a journey through darkness, a travelogue of Vernaschi’s immersion into a sensual, introspective search.
 Through a series of dreamlike and real excursions he illustrates this transformation from confusion to clarity.

 Boundaries crumble as he pushes himself, using photography as a divining rod to direct him to the centre of his subconscious where silence and isolation are balanced against frenetic fury.
 The self-indulgence of existential questioning is embedded deep within the work, light trails through the images, creating a surrealistic stage on which his subjects shimmer and glow.